Share |

 Please make note in your application that you are eligible for a Forces Discount.

-Tudor Hall is an Independent Boarding and Day School for Girls aged 11–18 years.
+Tudor Hall is an independent boarding and day school for girls aged 11–18 years.
 The school was originally founded in 1850 and moved to Wykham Park in 1946.
-It is situated in spacious grounds 1½ miles from Banbury Station and is within easy access of London, Oxford, Bicester and Stratford-upon-Avon – M40, Junction 11.
-This enables the girls to enjoy a wide range of cultural and educational activities.
+It is situated in spacious parkland 1½ miles from Banbury Station and within easy access of London, Oxford, Bicester and Stratford-upon-Avon – M40, Junction 11.

 The curriculum and co-curriculum at Tudor Hall are extensive, providing students with intellectual challenge and opportunities to expand their horizons.
 Tudor girls are encouraged to take risks, develop a growth mindset and to aim high.
 Tudor Hall is a High Performance Learning pathway school, the only one in Oxfordshire and one of fewer than 15 independent schools in the UK working towards the prestigious World Class School accreditation based on cognitive and neuroscience research.
 More than 200 activity and co-curricular sessions are run every week.
-Girls develop a love of lifelong learning and the necessary skills to flourish and thrive at university and beyond.
 A comprehensive careers programme and opportunities for gaining experience (including the opportunity to learn barista skills, lifeguarding or Leiths professional cookery qualifications) - starting in Todds (Year 7) - ensures that Tudor girls are very well prepared for success beyond school.

-Admission is by interview and internal examinations at 11+, and interview, internal examinations and Common Entrance at 13+.
-Entry may also be made to the Sixth Form where all girls pursue courses leading to higher education or vocational training.
-Entry is by assessment, interview and predicted grades at GCSE.
-Boarders joining at 11 live in a separate and smaller house of Todds and IIs (Year 7 and 8) within a family environment to help them become accustomed to being away from home.
-All pupils are divided into four competitive Houses, but residence is with their own age group.
+Admission is by interview and internal examinations at both 11+ and at 13+.
+Entry may also be made to the Sixth Form at 16+ .
+Sixth Form entry is by assessment, interview and predicted grades at GCSE.
+Boarders joining at age 11 live in a separate and smaller house of Todds and IIs (Year 7 and 8) within a family environment to help them become accustomed to being away from home.
+All pupils are divided into four competitive, vertical Houses, but each boarding house, from IIIs upward (Year 9), is by age group.

-Tudor Hall places great importance on its friendly atmosphere, lively and united spirit and high standards.
+Tudor Hall is proud of its ‘can do’ spirit, friendly atmosphere, and high standards.
 Girls are expected to take an interest in a wide range of activities as well as following a broad educational programme.
-Involvement in the local community through the Duke of Edinburgh’s Award and social service, and participation in events with other schools are encouraged.
-Debating and public speaking are strong and there is keen involvement in the Young Enterprise Scheme, Model United Nations and European Youth Parliament.
-Tudor Hall is an Anglican school that welcomes girls of all faiths and none.
-There is a small chapel.
+Involvement in the local community thrives through the Duke of Edinburgh’s Award and local charities, as well as strong ties with and regular volunteering trips to support international charities in India and South Africa.Participation in events and social occasions with other schools are frequent.
+Debating and public speaking are strong, with keen involvement in Tudor Enterprise and Model United Nations.
+Every Sixth Former experiences elements of the unique T6 Sixth Form framework, across pastoral, wellbeing, co-curricular and careers programmes.
+The OT alumnae network and Oxbridge (and other competitive universities) preparation is particularly strong.
+An Anglican school that welcomes girls of all faiths and none, there is a Chaplain and small chapel.

 Scholarships and Bursaries.
-The school’s Aim Higher Programme offers all pupils the opportunity to broaden their horizons and excel in areas of particular interest to them.
-Scholarships are one element of this, and any pupils may apply at the appropriate entry point.
-Tudor Hall offers a range of Scholarships at 11+, 13+ and 16+ in recognition of an individual’s potential in a particular discipline.
-Scholars will benefit from the expertise of Tudor staff and a mentoring programme is tailored to their interests and goals.
+Offers a range of Scholarships at 11+, 13+ and 16+ in recognition of an individual’s potential in a particular discipline.
+Scholars benefit from the expertise of Tudor staff and a mentoring programme, trips, visiting speakers and attendance at relevant events are tailored to their interests..
 In return, Scholars are expected to be ambassadors for their subject, demonstrate enthusiasm and leadership, and be fully involved in the co-curricular programme of their chosen discipline.
-Academic Scholarships are awarded for the duration of the pupil’s time at Tudor Hall.
-Other Scholarships, awarded at 11+ and 13+ are subject to review at 16+.
-Scholarships offered:
+Scholarships:

 11+: Academic, Drama, Music, Creative Arts